Elpitech/spi_builder/README.md

 >:pins board_off

+Flashing with Olimex:

+When using other programmers for flashing, please beware of the following:
+- The level of UART and SPI signals on ET101 board is 1.8 Volts.
+  Do NOT use adapters (USB-UART, SPI, etc) with 3.3 or 5 Volts level since the board can be permanently damaged.
+- Do NOT plug the standard 20-pin JTAG cable directly into XP8 slot.
+  It will damage the board.

+You can use Olimex (arm-usb-tiny-h) programmer to flash the image.
+Flashrom shall be at least version 1.2 or higher.

+$ sudo apt install libftdi1

+Burn full image, where BOARD is the target you have built.
+$ sudo flashrom -p ft2232_spi:type=arm-usb-tiny-h,port=A,divisor=8 -w $BOARD.full.padded -c MT25QU256

+[Optional] To burn a specific section
+$ sudo flashrom -p ft2232_spi:type=arm-usb-tiny-h,port=A,divisor=8 -w $BOARD.full.padded -c MT25QU256 -l img/{BOARD}.layout -i scp

 Software flashing via UEFI application
 ======================================

 You can flash the image via UEFI shell with a dedicated software flasher.

-Build the image:
-$ make BOARD=et101-dp

-The SPI flasher will be available in uefi/Build/Baikal/RELEASE_GCC5/AARCH64/SpiFlash.efi
+After the build the SPI flasher will be available in uefi/Build/Baikal/RELEASE_GCC5/AARCH64/SpiFlash.efi

 - Transfer the SpiFlash.efi EFI flashing module and the *.flash.img file